The Kitchen Makeover (Part 2) - 7 More Steps to the Space of Your Dreams

 - A frying or sauté pan.
 If you want just one, consider a deep pan with sloping rather than straight sides.
 It sears, sautés, stir fries, browns, stews, and more.

 - A stockpot.
-A six- to eight-quart pot is useful for cooking beans, making soups, boiling potatoes, or making a large batch of pasta.
+A 6- or 8-quart pot is useful for cooking beans, making soups, boiling potatoes, or making a large batch of pasta.

 Beyond these core pieces, let your menu be your guide.
 Keep that pressure cooker or Dutch oven if your cooking requires it.
 As long as they're in regular use, they belong in your kitchen.

 Baking needs vary widely.
-If you regularly bake pies, cakes, or bread, you will need more equipment than someone who only bakes cookies in December.
+If you regularly bake pies, cakes, or bread, you'll need more equipment than someone who only bakes cookies in December.

 Be honest about your stand mixer, springform pan, candy thermometer, frosting tips, and collection of cookie cutters.
 Do they actually see regular use, or are they simply taking up valuable space in your cupboards (or on your countertop)?